EarthyScience/SINDBAD/SindbadTEM/README.md

 ### Repository Structure

-`Sindbad.jl` and its sub-repositories all live in the Sindbad `monorepo`.
+`SindbadTEM.jl` and its sub-repositories all live in the Sindbad `monorepo`.
 At the root level of the repository, definitions of Sindbad models, variables, and functions needed for internal model executions are included.

 For a short description on sub-packages under `/lib/`